 - Provision of financial resources.
 The Committee is responsible for adoption of a budget that will enable the District to carry out the Committee's policies.

 - Public relations.
 The Committee is responsible for providing adequate and direct means for keeping the local citizenry informed about the schools and for keeping itself and the school staff informed about the needs and wishes of the public.

 Educational planning and evaluation.
 The Committee is responsible for establishing educational goals and policies that will guide the Committee and staff for the administration and continuing improvement of the educational programs provided by the District.

 Our meetings are generally on two Thursdays nights each month during the school year, at 6:00 p.m and are open to the public.

-In 2019, the School Committee adopted the current Strategic Framework 2019-2024, which will serve as a guide as the district collaborates to build out a full 2022-2027 Strategic Plan that should be available in the fall of 2022.
+In 2019, the School Committee adopted the current Strategic Framework 2019-2024, which will serve as a guide as the district collaborates to build out a full 2024-2029 Strategic Plan that should be available in the summer of 2023.